lap-doan/Eye-Tracker-Research/README.md

 CONST_DEBUG: If set to True, the program will print live information on the participant's gaze and whether the game is paused or not.

+* Regarding border constants, if the boundary is on the screen's border (0.0 or 1.0), it may be better to set the boundary to be slightly less than 0.0 or greater than 1.0 (ie -0.1 or 1.1).

 # Daily progress